Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 The Approach Section

-"I would start with a discovery call to confirm the scope and the data shape, scaffold the project with Next.js + Tailwind, then deliver the dashboard in two milestones — the core layout and chart components first, then the real-time data integration."
+"I'd start with a discovery call to confirm the scope and the data shape, scaffold the project with Next.js + Tailwind, then deliver the dashboard in two milestones — the core layout and chart components first, then the real-time data integration."

 The Closing Question